Hotels and Lodging in Cannes

 Of all the things you need to sort out as part of a trip to Cannes, accommodation is by far the most trying.
 Finding a well-located, affordable, and spacious place to stay in town during the festival is a mission unto itself.
-It doesn't matter whether you're an indie producer or a famous actor... as Uma Thurman found out some years ago when she gratefully ccepted a $30 a night room in a hostel run by local hippies.
-When there’s no room in the inn, there's no room in the inn.
-Even Robert Redford is reportedly fond of recounting how he slept on the beach in Cannes, many moons ago.
+It doesn't matter whether you're an indie producer or a famous actor... as Uma Thurman found out some years ago when she gratefully accepted a $30 a night room in a hostel run by local hippies.
+Even Robert Redford is reportedly fond of recounting how he slept on the beach in Cannes many moons ago.

 We recommend using Booking.com to search for Cannes hotels.